Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures has fallen during the session, from the 6080s into the 6060s so far.
+The S&P 500 futures declined during the session into the 5550s and then rose into the 5620s as the closing bell approached:

 9:35 a.m.
 New York time

-What does Elliott wave theory say?
-Here are the waves that underly the analyses.
+What does Elliott Wave Theory say?
+Here are the waves that underlie the morning’s analyses as they appeared on the chart.

 Long-term Waves.